ahuggel/SwissRailwayClock/docs/README.md

 Garmin smartwatches are constrained devices with limited processing power, memory, and energy resources.
 The resources are interlinked, once you optimize for one of them, it tends to adversely affect the others, and while the [Monkey C] language and the [Toybox APIs] provide a modern programming environment, the compiler's built-in optimizer is not very effective (yet).
 In the meantime, I highly recommend using [Prettier Monkey C], an extension for Visual Studio Code, which does a great job at optimizing the memory usage of the generated program.
 From my experience, for legacy watches, for which the memory usage is now really close to the limit, Prettier Monkey C reduces the size of the code and data memory by around 12%.

-However, the first optimization needed for the Swiss Railway Clock watchface was not about memory but to reduce the execution time to stay within Garmin's execution time limits when updating the screen in low-power mode.
+The first optimization needed for the Swiss Railway Clock watchface was not about memory though, but to reduce the execution time to stay within Garmin's execution time limits when updating the screen in low-power mode.
 The goal for this is to minimize the time it takes to run ```WatchFace.onPartialUpdate()```.
 This function is called every second when the device is in low-power mode.
 Its main task is to delete the [second hand] and redraw it at the next position, which requires calculating the new coordinates for the hand and for the smallest rectangle around it and calling the relevant Garmin graphics functions.

 Optimizing these calculations involved removing any not strictly required (e.g. repeated) statements, inlining functions and unrolling loops.
-After much tweaking, the resulting code now meets the execution time limits, but some of it is probably no longer easy to read and understand.
-If you're looking for a basic example of code to rotate coordinates and set the clipping regions for a second hand, you may be better off checking out Garmin's sample analog watchface application first.
+After much tweaking, the resulting code now meets the execution time limits, but is no longer easy to read and understand.
+If you're just looking for a basic example of code to rotate coordinates and set the clipping regions for a second hand, you may be better off checking out Garmin's sample analog watchface application first.

 For devices with sufficient memory the optimization goes one step further and all required coordinates for every second are only calculated once, when the app is started.
 They are kept in an array and the time critical code then only needs to lookup the coordinates for the current second.

-To measure the efficiency of performance optimizations, Garmin's simulator provides a "Watchface Diagnostics" tool that shows the time spent in ```onPartialUpdate()``` and a Profiler to analyze the program's performance in more detail.
+To measure the efficiency of performance optimizations, Garmin's simulator provides a "Watchface Diagnostics" tool that shows the time spent in ```onPartialUpdate()```[^2] and a Profiler to analyze the program's performance in more detail.

 As the number of supported optional indicators (or "Configurable Clutter") grew, memory became a constraint on older devices.
 Optimizing memory usage involved
 - removing some functionality from legacy devices;